-Three Months E nded March 31 ,
+Three Months E

-· 2017 2016 2017 vs. 2016
+2017 2016 2017 vs. 2016

-- (In millions)
+(In millions)

-Gross margin \$ (1.0) \$ 26.8 \$ (27.8 8)
+Gross margin \$ (1.0) \$ 26.8 \$ (27.8)

-Operating margin \$ (1.0) \$ 26.8 \$ (27.8 8)
+Operating margin \$ (1.0) \$ 26.8 \$ (27.8)

-Other contains the results (including any hedge ineffectiveness) of commodity derivative activities related to Gathering and Processing hedges of equity volumes that are included in operating margin and mark-to-market gain/losses related other contains a results (until the contracts that were not designated as cash flow hedges.
+Other contains the results (including any hedge ineffectiveness) of commodity derivative activities related to Gathering and Processing hedges of equity volumes that are included in operating margin and mark-to-market gain/losses related to derivative contracts that were not designated as cash flow hedges.
 The primary purpose of our commodity risk management activities is to mitigate a portion of the impact of commodity prices on our operating cash flow.
 We have entered into derivative instruments to hedge the commodity price associated with a portion of our expected natural gas, NGL and condensate equity volumes in our Gathering and Processing Operations that result from percent of proceeds/liquids processing arrangements.
 Because we are essentially forward-selling a portion of our future plant equity volumes, these hedge positions will move favorably in periods of falling commodity prices and unfavorably in periods of rising commodity prices.